-The accredited certifier must ensure that the applicant provides a receipt (or receipts) confirming that contributions have been fully paid and copies of such receipts must be included with copies of the certified plans provided to the Council in accordance with section 142(2) of the EP&A Regulation.
+The accredited certifier must ensure that the applicant pays contribution fees prior to any work authorised by the certificate commences (in accordance with section 167L of the EP & A Regulations).
+The applicant must provide a receipt (or receipts) confirming that contributions have been fully paid and copies of such receipts must be included with copies of the certified plans provided to the Council, Council cannot accept an Occupation Certificate without the payment of all fees.
 Failure to follow this procedure may render such a certificate invalid and expose the certifier to legal action.